UMass-RC/unity-docs/docs/tools/GPU.md

 Requesting GPU access on Unity can be done via slurm either for an interactive session or using a batch script.
 Below are a minimal example of both interactive and batch jobs.

+Note: not all software is able to use GPUs, and some software will require special options, dependencies, or alternate versions to be able to run with GPUs.
+Please ensure your software supports GPU use before requesting these resources.

 ---

 **Interactive**